Skip to content

 Stakeholder Inquiry: According to the 21st Century Cures Act: Interoperability, Information Blocking, and the ONC Health IT Certification Program Final Rule (ONC Cures Act Final Rule) timeline, ONC Cures Update Certification Criteria must be made available by 12/31/2022.
 Can you clarify what "made available" means?

-ONC Response: The API Maintenance of Certification requirement at 45 CFR 170.404(b)(3) requires that a Certified API Developer with certified API technology previously certified to the certification criterion in § 170.315(g)(8) must deploy to all of their API Information Sources (e.g., customers) API technology certified to the criterion in § 170.315(g)(10) no later than December 31, 2022.
+ASTP Response: The API Maintenance of Certification requirement at 45 CFR 170.404(b)(3) requires that a Certified API Developer with certified API technology previously certified to the certification criterion in § 170.315(g)(8) must deploy to all of their API Information Sources (e.g., customers) API technology certified to the criterion in § 170.315(g)(10) no later than December 31, 2022.

 The Maintenance of Certification requirement also includes the deadline of December 31, 2022 for Certified Health IT Developers to upgrade and certify API technology to § 170.315(g)(10) and to deploy to production.